dagbjorn/microcoffeeoncloud/README.md

 10.12.2023 | Upgraded to Java 21.
 03.01.2024 | Added roles/servicedirectory.editor in Setup for GitHub Actions workflows.
 02.06.2024 | Upgraded to Spring Boot 3.3.0.
+03.09.2024 | Added port 8457/30457 used by Keycloak management interface for Kubernetes readiness/liveness probes.

 ## Contents